leeray75/kimai-docker-project/README.md

-Here's the updated `README.md` file with a link to the new "Getting Started" documentation:

----

 # Kimai Docker Project

 This project sets up a **local Kimai instance** using Docker, complete with MySQL as the database backend.
 Kimai is a powerful, open-source time-tracking solution for teams and freelancers.